codezero-be/viewfinder/README.md

         Route::resource('users', 'UsersController', [
             'names' => [
+                // Resources get route names automatically,
+                // but they will have the route prefix:
+                // [en.users.create] etc.
-                // Avoid the route prefix in the route name...
+                // Avoid the route prefix in the route names
+                // by explicitly naming them...
                 'create'  => 'users.create',
                 'store'   => 'users.store',
                 'show'    => 'users.show',